Clive Stephen: Reception

 When in 1933 he exhibited with other students of Bell and Arnold Shore's school, Blamire Young commented that "Clive Stephen ... has a sound method of putting a design together.
 His colored drawings are rich and full of promise."
-During the same period, Stephen and his wife Dorothy, a painter, conducted life-classes that attracted such artists as Will Dyson, and others in the nascent modern movement in Melbourne.
+During the same period, Stephen and his wife Dorothy conducted life-classes that attracted such artists as Will Dyson, and others in the nascent modern movement in Melbourne.
 In the late 1930s he exhibited with the association of Modernist sculptors formed in 1935 by Ola Cohn, who named themselves The Plastic Group, and he also showed with Group Twelve.

 McCulloch attributes influences on Stephen to primitive sculpture via European artists such as Jacob Epstein and Henri Gaudier-Brzeska, resulting in his abstraction.
 He was one of the first Australian stone-carvers thus inspired.
 Gino Nibbi in Art in Australia of 1939 notes that he; "...tends by culture and temperament towards abstract art.
 After searching, let us say, on the surface of his material, by carving its external coat, he begins now to cut it, to excavate into it, to free from it some secret, without which sculpture is in danger of remaining at the bas-relief stage, and of being too elusive.
 Stephen is a gifted artist showing great potentiality of further development."